Debt ceiling tests Speaker McCarthy as he rides breezily through high-wire act of his career | Politics

 The White House refused initially to engage with McCarthy over the debt ceiling, insisting the Congress must simply do its job, raise the nation's debt limit and skip the political brinksmanship.

-Powered by a hard-right flank, McCarthy was determined to extract federal spending cuts to programmes many Americans rely on in exchange for the votes in Congress needed to raise the nation's debt limit.
+Powered by a hard-right flank, McCarthy was determined to extract federal spending cuts to programs many Americans rely on in exchange for the votes in Congress needed to raise the nation's debt limit.

 McCarthy laid down a marker in his first meeting with Biden back in February.
 The new Republican speaker refused to raise any taxes to help offset federal deficits, including Biden's proposals to roll back some of the Trump-era tax breaks for the wealthiest Americans and corporations.